adem-marangoz/adem-marangoz/README.md

 ## About me :
-- :school: I am a `Embedded Software Engineer Graduate` from Faculty of Electrical Electronics at Sakarya University
+- :school: I am a `Embedded Software Engineer` from Faculty of Electrical Electronics at Sakarya University
 - 🌱 I’m currently learning `Embedded System` and `C++`
 - 📫 How to reach me **adem.marangoz@gmail.com**